 - 7.1.
 The CEMP must include measures which will reduce the risk of silt and waste entering the receiving watercourses during construction, which may affect the watercourses and designated sites located downstream. - 7.2.
-Mitigation will be installed adjacent to watercourses (between the construction area and the watercourse) prior to construction commencing as a precautionary approach.
+Within the higher risk areas, mitigation will be installed adjacent to watercourses (between the construction area and the watercourse) prior to construction commencing as a precautionary approach.
 This may include a geofabric fence or straw/hay bales.
-The management of sediment and surface water run-off generated during the construction phase of the proposed development will be controlled through good practice construction techniques.
+The management of sediment and surface water run-off generated during the construction phase of the proposed development will be controlled through good practice construction techniques. - 7.3.

-Water Quality Management Plan

-- 7.3.
-As requested by NRW, a Water Quality Management Plan would be incorporated into the final CEMP, the purpose of the water quality management plan would be to - Before construction baseline monitoring to understand the existing hydrological environment. - During construction monitoring immediate impacts and comparing results and trends with baseline data. - After construction monitoring longer-term impacts.

-Surface Water Management Plan

-- 7.4.
-As further requested by NRW, a detailed Surface Water Management Plan should be provided, to include the location and type of measures that will be used to control/contain and treat any contaminated surface water that is generated due to site activity/from haul roads, eliminate the risk of polluted water, notably sediment/suspended solids from leaving the construction area.
-The 'Draft Geophysical Survey Report' by Magnitude Surveys, dated March 2023 has highlighted mudstone, siltstone and clay on site.
-Treatment methods should therefore reflect the requirements of these sediment types. - 7.5.
 Major construction works (e.g., large-scale earthworks associated with the construction of the substation and battery compounds; directional drilling; creation of new access tracks) will be minimised during heavy precipitation events.
 The CEMP will be required to include precautions to be taken if the weather is wet during construction.
-The precautions and mitigation measures include: - Planning the construction work to minimise repeated trips over the ground; - Forming the permeable tracks early in the process; - Using machines with low pressure tyres e.g. farm type machinery; - Monitoring the weather and being alert to the implications of wet weather; - Inspecting surfaces to identify areas at risk of causing silt pollution to watercourses;

-June 2024 | Outline Construction Environmental Management Plan

-- Restricting operations in areas vulnerable to causing pollution, especially in wet weather; - Keeping a store of straw/hay bales and geofabric fence equipment to delay and filter runoff; - Being ready with trained staff to deploy the equipment if a risk of silt pollution arises; - Early preparation, seeding and protection to encourage vegetation to establish on all bare areas as soon as possible after construction. - 7.6.
+The precautions and mitigation measures include: - Planning the construction work to minimise repeated trips over the ground; - Forming the permeable tracks early in the process; - Using machines with low pressure tyres e.g. farm type machinery; - Monitoring the weather and being alert to the implications of wet weather; - Inspecting surfaces to identify areas at risk of causing silt pollution to watercourses; - Restricting operations in areas vulnerable to causing pollution, especially in wet weather; - Keeping a store of straw/hay bales and geofabric fence equipment to delay and filter runoff; - Being ready with trained staff to deploy the equipment if a risk of silt pollution arises; - Early preparation, seeding and protection to encourage vegetation to establish on all bare areas as soon as possible after construction. - 7.4.
 Generally, an appropriate 8m buffer zone will be set between the proposed development and any watercourse / ditches.
-No development will be proposed within these minimum buffer zone, with an exception for fence crossings, culverts and access tracks.
-This is in accordance with policy RP4: Water Pollution and the Protection of Water Resources of the City and County of Swansea Council's Local Development Plan. - 7.7.
-Existing hedgerows will remain buffered and protected by fixed fencing wherever possible, especially on downslope sides of fields as they will help provide surface water control. - 7.8.
+No development will be proposed within these minimum buffer zone, with an exception for fence crossings, culverts and access tracks. - 7.5.
 The first step towards preventing silt pollution from the proposed development shall be to minimise the generation of silt-laden runoff.
 This can be achieved by the Site Manager carefully planning the site works so that activities likely to generate silt-laden runoff are carried out during drier weather, and erosion of surface soils and excavations is controlled.
 The second step is to treat surface water containing silt prior to it entering watercourses.

 Prior to commencement of construction, a double layer of high-performance silt fencing will be installed between sources of siltation and watercourses where vegetation clearance, temporary stockpiling of soil or other materials, or access/egress routes are required.
-Where silt fencing cannot be installed, straw bales or other measures will be adopted to prevent silt-laden water from flowing overground or via the existing network into watercourses. - 7.9.
+Where silt fencing cannot be installed, straw bales or other measures will be adopted to prevent silt-laden water from flowing overground or via the existing network into watercourses.

+- 7.6.
 Environmental emergency response measures are required in the event that either of these two steps fail.
 The emergency response procedure is set out below: - Any environmental incidents will be reported directly to the Site Environmental Manager; - The emergency response will be led by the Site Environmental Manager; - Measures will be put in place immediately such as the installation of silt fencing or hay bales.
 Surface water may need to be redirected from watercourses through the use of swales or attenuation pools; and - NRW will be contacted if appropriate to report the incident.